AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Prior Work on Synthetic Data

 We begin by providing a broad overview of the basic approach employed by many differentially private mechanisms for synthetic data.
 These mechanisms all fit naturally into the \emph{select-measure-generate} framework.
 This framework represents a class of mechanisms which can naturally be broken up into 3 steps: (1) \emph{select} a set of queries, (2) \emph{measure} those queries using a noise-addition mechanism, and (3) \emph{generate} synthetic data that explains the noisy measurements well.
 We consider iterative mechanisms that alternate between the select and measure step to be in this class as well.
 Mechanisms within this class differ in their methodology for selecting queries, the noise mechanism used, and the approach to generating synthetic data from the noisy measurements.

 \mwempgm, shown in \cref{alg:mwem}, is one mechanism from this class that serves as a concrete example as well as the starting point for our improved mechanism, \aim.
 As the name implies, \mwempgm is a scalable instantiation of the well-known \mwem algorithm \cite{hardt2010simple} for linear query answering, where the multiplicative weights (MW) step is replaced by a call to \pgm.
 It is a greedy, iterative mechanism for workload-aware synthetic data generation, and there are several variants.
 One variant is shown in \cref{alg:mwem}.
 The mechanism begins by initializing an estimate of the joint distribution to be uniform over the data domain.
 Then, it runs for $T$ rounds, and in each round it does three things: (1) selects (via the exponential mechanism) a marginal query that is poorly approximated under the current estimate, (2) measures the selected marginal using the Gaussian mechanism, and (3) estimates a new data distribution (using \pgm) that explains the noisy measurements well.
+After $T$ rounds, the estimated distribution is used to generate synthetic tabular data. \mwempgm represents one mechansim from this broad class, but many others are very closely related to it.
+In fact, \rap and \gem can both be seen as scalable instantiations of \mwem, that use different algorithms to estimate the data distribution instead of \pgm. \privmrf is also closely related to \mwempgm (and uses \pgm), with some minor differences in design decisions in other parts of the algorithm.
+Algorithms like \privbayes, \mst, and \privsyn are also conceptually similar to \mwempgm, as they attempt to select marginal queries that are poorly approximated under a simple model.
+While all of these algorithms are conceptually similar, each one makes different design decisions that may have important performance implications in practice.

-After $T$ rounds, the estimated distribution is used to generate synthetic tabular data.
-In the subsequent subsections, we will characterize existing mechanisms in terms of how they approach these different aspects of the problem.
+In the subsequent subsections, we will characterize existing mechanisms in terms of how they approach these different aspects of the problem, and discuss some of the design decisions made by these mechansism.